Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - For the Evulz: They tortured a woman tied naked to a tree before leaving her to turn, then a few days later killed Red Poncho Guy just for the kick of it.
 Later, they gleefully ravage Alexandria and messily butcher its residents while laughing their asses off.

-- Hero Killer: Downplayed since they ultimately never take the life of a named character, but they do slaughter numerous background Alexandrians and put a major dent in the natives' pride and sense of security.
+- Hero Killer: Downplayed since they ultimately never take the life of anyone remotely important, but they do slaughter Bit Characters Shelly Neudermyer, Erin, Holly, Mikey, and Natalie Miller, along with numerous other background Alexandrians and put a major dent in the natives' pride and sense of security.

 - Hope Crusher: Since they destroy safe zones For the Evulz, then it's very likely they enjoy destroying the happiness of others.